hendricksonja/Hardware/Study_guide.md

 * Translation tables in SSDs vs NAT tables vs memory paging
 * Benefits of hiding complexity (e.g., GUI over shell)

-✅ **Fact-Checked:** Instruction cycle and OS abstraction principles align with industry understanding.

-🧩 **Clarification:** Great time to tie these into student projects or simulation labs using tools like CircuitVerse or Minecraft-ALU builds.

 ---

-## ✅ Recommended Exam Prep Format

-* **Short Answer**: Explain cache hierarchy, memory types, or RAID levels.
-* **Diagrams**: Label a motherboard or memory pyramid.
-* **Calculations**: Convert between binary/hex, calculate storage capacity.
-* **Application**: Given a task (e.g., booting an OS), describe hardware involved in each step.

----

-Would you like a printable or interactive **study guide** formatted from this outline?